Follow everything you care about.

 Arsenal are 2025-26 Premier League champions — their first title in 22 years.
 How Mikel Arteta's side clinched it, the players behind it, and what comes next, including the Champions League final.

 That night is the reason for this guide.
 In 2026 the World Cup comes to North America, and a lot of football people will spend part of that summer in Tokyo.
-If you're one of them, here's the homework done in advance: where, station by station — every stop on the Yamanote loop plus the airport-access and hotel-heavy hubs around it — you can reasonably expect to find the match on a big screen.
+If you're one of them, here's the homework done in advance: where, station by station, across every stop on the Yamanote loop plus the airport-access and hotel-heavy hubs around it, you can reasonably expect to find the match on a big screen.
 And, just as important, how not to end up wandering Shinjuku at 1 a.m. looking for one.

 Because 2026 is played across the US, Mexico and Canada, matches land in Japan in the dead of night and early morning.
 Depending on the host city, kickoffs fall roughly between 02:00 and 11:00 JST, and the marquee evening games in the US and Mexico are often around 02:00–06:00 JST.
 (Our Mexico City host-city guide breaks those windows down.)

 In Japan the 2026 tournament is carried on national television and streamed in full, and licensed venues screen matches through the official commercial service.
-In practice that means the big, established sports bars are equipped to show it — but two caveats matter:
+In practice that means the big, established sports bars are equipped to show it.
+Two caveats matter:

 The single most useful thing you can do is call or message the venue a day or two ahead.
 It takes two minutes, and it's the exact difference between my good night and my bad one.
 To check which broadcasters and services carry a given match, our where-to-watch guide covers it by country.